rancher/docs/content/rancher/v2.x/en/security/benchmark-2.2/_index.md

 RKE is using the kubelet's ability to automatically create self-signed certs.
 No CA cert is saved to verify the communication between `kube-apiserver` and `kubelet`.

 **Mitigation**
-@TODO: See what happens when you give RKE a private cert.

 Make sure nodes with `role:controlplane` are on the same local network as your nodes with `role:worker`.
 Use network ACLs to restrict connections to the kubelet port (10250/tcp) on worker nodes, only permitting it from controlplane nodes.